ahmedbinshafaat/Data-Mining-Assignments/README.md

 # Data-Mining-Graph-and-Text-Mining-Assignment
-This assignment addresses graph mining, social networks and text mining topics in the data mining course.
+The assignment 3 addresses graph mining, social networks and text mining topics in the data mining course.